Our $16 Million Future: Planting Roots and Spreading Seeds

-We then began to raise the funds to develop the site – a Phase II $8 million campaign.
-To date, we have raised $7.3 million.
-Phase II elements include all site infrastructure, an administrative building, the main farm and multiple gardens, greenhouses, a large yurt, a community residence and multiple additional program spaces.
-We are aiming to raise the remaining $700,000 by December 31, 2017.
+We then began to raise the funds to develop the site – a Phase II $8.3 million campaign.
+To date, we have raised $7.5 million.
+Phase II elements include all site infrastructure, an administrative building, the main farm and multiple gardens, greenhouses, a large yurt, a bathhouse, a community residence and multiple additional program spaces.
+We are aiming to raise the remaining $800,000 by Fall of 2018.

 With Your Support, We Can Grow